-Cisco Catalyst 9500 Series Switches and Cisco Catalyst 9500 Series Switches - High Performance are leading, fixed, core and aggregation enterprise switching platforms and have been purpose-built to address emerging trends in security, IoT, mobility, and cloud.
+Cisco Catalyst 9500 Series Switches and Cisco Catalyst 9500 Series Switches - High Performance are Cisco's lead, fixed core and aggregation enterprise switching platforms.
+They have been purpose-built to address emerging trends of Security, IoT, Mobility, and Cloud.

-These switches deliver complete convergence in terms of ASIC architecture with Unified Access Data Plane (UADP) 2.0 on Cisco Catalyst 9500 Series Switches and UADP 3.0 on Cisco Catalyst 9500 Series Switches - High Performance.
-The platform runs an open Cisco IOS XE that supports model-driven programmability.
-This series forms the foundational building block for Software-Defined Access (SD-Access), which is Cisco's lead enterprise architecture.
+They deliver complete convergence in terms of ASIC architecture with Unified Access Data Plane (UADP) 2.0 on Cisco Catalyst 9500 Series Switches and UADP 3.0 on Cisco Catalyst 9500 Series Switches - High Performance.
+The platform runs an Open Cisco IOS XE that supports model driven programmability.
+This series forms the foundational building block for SD-Access, which is Cisco's lead enterprise architecture.

-Note With the introduction of the High Performance models in the series, there may be differences in the supported and unsupported features, limitations, and caveats that apply to the Cisco Catalyst 9500 Series Switches and Cisco Catalyst 9500 Series Switches - High Performance models.
-Throughout this release notes document, any such differences are expressly called out.
-If they are not, the information applies to all the models in the series.
+With the introduction of the High Performance models in the series, there may be differences in the supported and unsupported features, limitations, and caveats that apply to the Cisco Catalyst 9500 Series Switches and Cisco Catalyst 9500 Series Switches - High Performance models.
+Throughout this release note document, any such differences are expressly called out.
+If they are not, the information applies to all models in the series.